LiamMercier/loadshear/README.md

 ## Loadshear Scripting Language

-Loadshear uses a simple Domain Specific Language (DSL) named Loadshear Script to allow you to customize load generation.
+Loadshear uses a simple Domain Specific Language (DSL) named Loadshear Script for customizing load generation.
 The `loadshear` application will use any file that follows the DSL, but we suggest naming files with `.ldsh` or `.loadshear` for workspace cleanliness.
+Examples can be found in the [sdk](sdk) folder.

+### Syntax

+Valid scripts are expected to have:

+- One `SETTINGS` block, defining any necessary settings or files
+- One `ORCHESTRATOR` block, defining executable actions

+In the event that there are multiple blocks the program may output an error or use the last block as being canonical.

+> Note: In the future, we may extend the DSL to allow for multiple block pairs.

+TODO:

+### Execution Model

+High level blocks are parsed to create an execution plan which can be previewed with the flag `--dry-run` from the CLI.

+During plan generation, we read each packet defined in `PACKETS` into memory, and generate a small payload descriptor for each `SEND` copy that was defined.

 ## Defining the Packet Response Protocol